riipandi/rusttp/README.md

 ---

-Rust starter project template for building REST API (or full-stack application).
-[Built-in features](#built-in-features).
+Minimal Rust starter project template for building application with Axum and Clap.

 > [!NOTE]
 > _This is a template for [cargo-generate](https://cargo-generate.github.io/cargo-generate/)._